 Learn more about the Japanese American experience when you take advantage of free museum days on the third Thursday of the month and from 5 to 8 p.m. other Thursdays.
-The museum also hosts a free family-oriented festival on Saturday, November 10, featuring a full day of kid-friendly activities.
 100 N. Central Ave., Little Tokyo.

-Free Family Nights take place on first Tuesday of each month, from 4 p.m to 8 p.m. and include special monthly programming on topics from outer space to diverse holiday traditions.
+Free Family Nights take place on first Tuesday of each month (except September), from 4 p.m to 8 p.m. and include special monthly programming on topics from outer space to diverse food traditions.
 480 N. Arroyo Blvd., Pasadena.

-Explore the La Brea Tar Pits for free on all day on the first Tuesday of every month (except July and August).
-Los Angeles County residents with valid ID can also get in for free every Monday through Friday from 3 p.m. to 5 p.m.
+Typically, you can explore the La Brea Tar Pits for free on all day on the first Tuesday of every month–but they skip July and August.
+Los Angeles County residents with valid ID can still get in for free every Monday through Friday from 3 p.m. to 5 p.m.
 Admission is free at all times for California EBT cardholders, teachers, and active or retired military.
 5801 Wilshire Blvd., Mid-Wilshire.

 If you have a Los Angeles County ID, you can get into LACMA any time after 3 p.m. on weekdays.
 That includes Friday evenings, when the museum stays open until 8 p.m. and often hosts music and live events.
+The museum is also free for all visitors on the second Tuesday of the month.
 Kids 17 and under are always free as well.
 5905 Wilshire Blvd., Mid-Wilshire.

 The main campus of LBMA is open for free 3 to 8 p.m. on Thursdays.
 Fridays are half-price admission, and half-price admission is also available with a receipt from dining at the on-site restaurant Claire’s.
 The LBMAx gallery at 356 E. 3rd Street (formerly known as ARTX) is free at all times.
 2300 E. Ocean Blvd., Long Beach.